 - 7. Allow system to sit for five minutes. - 8.
 Turn on refrigerator compressor.
-Run compressor for few minutes and monitor system pressures. - 9.
-When satisfied that unit is operating correctly, clamp high-side process tube with pinch-off tool while unit is still running. - 10.
-Slowly open high-side manifold gauge valve to allow compressor to remove any refrigerant trapped in high-side hose and process fitting.
+Run compressor for a few minutes and monitor system pressures. - When satisfied that the unit is operating correctly, clamp the high-side process tube with the pinchoff tool while the unit is still running. - Slowly open the high-side manifold gauge valve to allow the compressor to remove any refrigerant trapped in the high-side hose and the process fitting.

-- 11. Close both manifold gauge valves.
-If high-side gauge reading rises, pinch-off must be corrected before proceeding. - Remove high-side process tube adaptor and solder process tube closed. - 13.
-Clamp low-side process tube with pinch-off tool while unit is running.
-Remove low-side process tube adaptor and solder process tube closed. - 14.
-Check process tubes for refrigerant leaks.
+- 11. Close both of the manifold gauge valves.
+If the high-side gauge reading rises, the pinch-off must be corrected before proceeding. - 12.
+Remove the high-side process tube adaptor and solder the process tube closed. - Clamp the low-side process tube with the pinch-off tool while the unit is running.
+Remove the low-side process tube adaptor and solder the process tube closed. - 14.
+Check the process tubes for refrigerant leaks.